libsdl-org/SDL/docs/README-migration.md

 The following symbols have been removed:
 * SDL_MIX_MAXVOLUME - mixer volume is now a float between 0.0 and 1.0

-## SDL_clipboard.h

-SDL_GetClipboardText() and SDL_GetPrimarySelectionText() return a const pointer to temporary memory, which does not need to be freed.
-You can use SDL_ClaimTemporaryMemory() to convert it to a non-const pointer that should be freed when you're done with it.

 ## SDL_cpuinfo.h